modular/max-llm-book/book/src/step_08.md

 </div>

-In this step, you'll create the `MaxGPT2LMHeadModel` - the complete language model that can predict next tokens.
-This class wraps the transformer from Step 07 and adds a final linear layer that projects 768-dimensional hidden states to 50,257-dimensional vocabulary logits.
+In this step, you'll create the `MaxGPT2LMHeadModel`, which combines the model body (`MaxGPT2Model`) with a head `Linear` layer, thus completing the GPT-2 model that can predict next tokens.
+This class wraps the transformer from step 7 and adds a final linear layer that projects 768-dimensional hidden states to 50,257-dimensional vocabulary logits.

 The language model head is a single linear layer without bias.
 For each position